Updates as of September 21:

 Are there t-shirts?
 Are there photos of the T-shirts available?

-- Camino 2017 T-shirt – 100% ring spun cotton, designed and embroidered with the 2017 Maitland Camino logo.
-Available in black, white or light grey.
+Camino 2018 T-shirt – 100% ring spun cotton, designed and embroidered with the 2018 Maitland Camino logo.
+Available in green, blue, or light grey.

 How do I pay online?
 Do I have to have a PayPal account to register online?

 If you want to pay online, you’ll either need a PayPal account, OR a credit card.
 Credit card payments are processed through PayPal.
-Please note: It is our preference for online payment, rather than snail mail registration.
-It reduces the administrative work for our volunteers.
-If you would rather not pay online, we understand.
-Just mail your cheque payable to Maitland Trail Association, Box 443 Goderich, ON, N7A 4C3.
+If you would rather not pay online, just mail your cheque payable to Maitland Trail Association, Box 443 Goderich, ON, N7A 4C7.

 I haven’t received a confirmation email.
 How do I know if I’m registered?

 Check your email spam box.
 If your spam box gets emptied frequently, you may have already missed it.
-So, send us a quick email [mta.goderich AT gmail.com] and we’ll resend confirmation.
-If you’ll be travelling or away from email for a long time, let us know beforehand; if anything comes up, we won’t de-register you.
+So, send us a quick email [firstname.lastname@example.org] and we’ll resend confirmation.

 I’m having troubles with PayPal (“Enter a Valid Price” error), what’s going on?